codsen/codsen/packages/lerna-clean-changelogs/readme.md

    (notice how a second hash character added, beside link being removed)

+4. Replaces two or more empty lines into one line. `conventional-changelog` itself leaves excessive whitespace.
+As a bonus, if line only contains whitespace characters (spaces, tabs etc.) those whitespace characters are removed.
+They're hard to spot but useless.

+5. If existing, pre-lerna changelog entries use dashes to note list items, those dashes are updated to match `conventional-changelog` notation using asterisks.

 ---

 We might add more cleaning features in later releases.